 An introductory course that focuses on the design, planning, implementation, operation and troubleshooting of wireless networks.
 It covers a comprehensive overview of the technologies, security, and design best practices.
+Prerequisite(s): CNET 2220 (C).

-CNET 2226 -Fundamentals of IP Telephony (2-2-3)
+CNET 2226 - Fundamentals of IP Telephony (2-2-3)

-This course will prepare the student to implement an IP telephony solution in non-enterprise business.
+This course will prepare the student to implement an IP telephony solution in nonenterprise business.
 Topics covered will include the Public Switched Telephone Network (PSTN), Voice over IP (VoIP), call management and Quality of Service (QoS) issues.